powellgenomicslab/DropletQC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a simple R package to calculate a QC metric, the nuclear fraction score, for single cell RNA-seq (scRNA-seq) datasets.
-This statistic is simply:
+This is a simple R package to calculate, for every requested cell barcode in a provided scRNA-seq BAM file, the nuclear fraction score:

     nuclear fraction = intronic reads / (intronic  reads  +  exonic  reads)

-In words: for each cell barcode provided, the proportion of reads that originated from intronic regions is calculated.
+The score captures the proportion of reads from intronic regions.
 These RNA fragments originate from unspliced (nuclear) pre-mRNA, hence the name “nuclear fraction”.
-This metric can be used to identify two populations that you may want flag or exclude from your dataset prior to downstream analysis:
+This score can be used to help identify:

-1. “Empty” droplets containing ambient RNA, characterised by a low nuclear fraction score
+1. “Empty” droplets containing ambient RNA: low nuclear fraction score and low UMI count

-2. Droplets containing damaged cells, characterised by a high nuclear fraction score
+2. Droplets containing damaged cells: high nuclear fraction score and low UMI count

-The biological principle behind this is intuitive.
-Sheared cell membranes of damaged cells in the input cell suspension release cytoplasmic RNA into solution while the nuclear envelope will often remain intact.
-As a result, RNA released from stressed or damaged cells will consist of mostly mature cytoplasmic mRNA and will be relatively depleted of unspliced nuclear precursor mRNA.

 ## Installation